mlpppp/Grade-APIs/readme.md

 ### Run APIs Locally
 ALternatively, if you have installed Java 17(corretto), you can run the Spring Boot applicaiton locally
-- You need to change the database endpoint
+- You need to change the database connect string
 ```bash
 # /src/main/resources/application.properties
 # change line: previous